McKynlee/cullen-express-intro/README.md

    //when writing API we MUST end API functions with either 'send' or 'end', otherwise runs up our bill on cloud res.send(quotes());
    });
    /quotes is our request to the server to find that URL (just like /index.html).
-Kinda lik "If /quotes are requesting, then server's response will be to send the /quotes back. res stands for response
+Kinda like If /quotes are requesting, then server's response will be to send the /quotes back. res stands for response.

 4. Import quotes module to server.js
    const quotes = require('./modules/quotes');